dustinpfister/blog_posts/_posts/threejs-examples-hamster-wheel.md

 ### Version numbers matter with threejs

-For this example I was using threejs version r127, in many of my older posts I was using older versions of threejs in some of them I was using r91.
+For this example I was using threejs version r127 when I first started the over all project.
 There are some javaScript libraries where much has not changed in the last few years, and as such older code will still work just fine.
 However this is not the case with threejs, it is a very fast moving library in terms of development so if this code is breaking the first thing you should check is the version number of threejs that is being used.

 ## 1 - The Wheel Model